prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ##### How it Works

-- Before `requestBids` sends bid requests to adapters, it will evaluate and pick the appropriate label(s) based on the `sizeConfig.mediaQuery` and device properties and then filter the `adUnit.bids` array based on the `labels` defined.
-Ad units that don't match the label definition are dropped.
+- Before `requestBids` sends bid requests to adapters, it will evaluate and pick the appropriate label(s) based on the `sizeConfig.mediaQuery` and device properties.
+Once it determines the active label(s), it will then filter the `adUnit.bids` array based on the `labels` defined and if the `banner` mediaType was included.
+Ad units that include a `banner` mediaType that don't match the label definition are dropped.
 - The required `sizeConfig.mediaQuery` property allows [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
 The queries are tested using the [`window.matchMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API.
 - If a label conditional (e.g. `labelAny`) doesn't exist on an ad unit, it is automatically included in all requests for bids.
 - If multiple rules match, the sizes will be filtered to the intersection of all matching rules' `sizeConfig.sizesSupported` arrays.
 - The `adUnit.mediaTypes.banner.sizes` selected will be filtered based on the `sizesSupported` of the matched `sizeConfig`.
 So the `adUnit.mediaTypes.banner.sizes` is a subset of the sizes defined from the resulting intersection of `sizesSupported` sizes and `adUnit.mediaTypes.banner.sizes`.
 (Note: size config will also operate on `adUnit.sizes`, however `adUnit.sizes` is deprecated in favor of `adUnit.mediaTypes`)

+###### Note on sizeConfig and different mediaTypes

+The sizeConfig logic only applies to `adUnits`/`bids` that include the `banner` `mediaType` (regardless if it's a single or multi-format request).

+For example, if a request  contained the `banner` and `video` `mediaTypes` and it failed the label check, then the entire adUnit/bid would be dropped (including the `video` part of the request).
+However if the same request passed the label check, then the `adUnit.mediaTypes.banner.sizes` would be filtered as per the matching sizeConfig and multi-format request would proceed as normal.

+If the ad unit does not include `banner` `mediaType` at all, then the sizeConfig logic will not influence that ad Unit; it will automatically be passed into the auction.

 <a name="sizeConfig-Example" />